image

 The three constraints explained

-- Time: The time constraint relates to the project’s duration and schedule.
-It includes project start and end dates, milestones and deadlines and also task sequencing and dependencies.
+2. Time: The time constraint of a project refers to its duration and schedule.
+It involves factors such as the project start and end dates, milestones and deadlines, as well as the sequencing and dependencies of tasks.

-- Cost: This constraint involves the financial and resource aspects of the project.
-It covers budget allocation, human resources and labour costs and equipment and material expenses.
+3. Cost: The cost constraint relates to the financial and resource aspects of a project.
+This includes the budget allocated to the project as well as the human resources and labour costs, and equipment and material expenses.

 Relationship between constraints

-Project managers must continually balance these constraints to maintain project integrity.
+Project managers must carefully balance these constraints throughout the project lifecycle.

 Impact on project quality